mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ### Why the Blank Faces?

 When I began the project I attempted to draw each face as detailed and accurately as possible.
 Even though I'm classically trained in illustration and the fine arts, photo realism isn't really "my bag."
-Part of what attracted me to Paper by 53 is its small toolset, lack of zoom, and focused color palettes.
-Trying to interpret each portrait using these constraints helped me to stumble across the whole "blank face" look and ultimately grow as an artist.
+Part of what attracted me to Paper by 53 was its small tool set, lack of zoom, and focused color palettes.
+Trying to interpret each portrait using these constraints helped me to stumble across the whole "blank face" look and grow as an artist.

 <figure class="large">
   <img src="{{ site.url }}/images/paperfaces-rosebud-twins-l.jpg" alt="PaperFaces iPad portrait of the Rosebud twins">
   <figcaption>PaperFaces iPad portrait of my two twin girls</figcaption>
 </figure>

 After drawing over 600 portraits with Paper my skills have matured and I've begun drawing the entire face.
-It's been a fun personal challenge to capture as much detail in as little time possible.
+It has been a fun personal challenge to capture as much detail in as little time possible.

 ### What's Your Process Like?